Last Updated 2.17.25.

 Within the climate’s many systems and subsystems, there are factors that directly and indirectly affect the overall stability of the global climate and our temperature.
 One of these factors is that some climate systems and subsystems have carbon-eating or carbon-releasing qualities.

 When we say something has a carbon-eating quality, we mean that it takes carbon out of the atmosphere and helps to reduce global warming.
 When we say something has a carbon-releasing quality, we mean that it puts carbon back into the atmosphere, which causes an increase in global warming.
-The climate’s carbon-eating or releasing subsystems, which can raise or lower the Earth's average temperature and the climate’s stability are:
+The climate’s carbon-eating or releasing subsystems, which can raise or lower the Earth's average temperature and the climate’s stability, are:

 Soils can also eat or release carbon depending upon their condition under heat variables.
 This is due to carbon deposits from plant life.